Spectral representations of topological groups and near-openly generated groups: Introduction

-\begin{dfn} A topological group $G$ is near-openly generated if $G=\mathrm{a}-\displaystyle\lim_\leftarrow S_G$, where $\displaystyle S_G=\{G_\alpha, p^{\beta}_\alpha, A\}$ is a factorizing almost continuous $\sigma$-spectrum consisting of second-countable topological groups $G_\alpha$ and continuous nearly open homomorphisms $p^{\beta}_\alpha$. \end{dfn} The aim of the paper is to describe the class of near-openly generated topological groups.
-This is a topological class having nice properties.
-It is stable with respect to products, taking dense or open subgroups, Raikov's completion, open homomorphic images.
-Almost connected pro-Lie (in particular, compact) groups and almost metrizable \cite{pa} $\omega$-narrow groups \cite{ArTk} are also near-openly generated.
+The aim of the paper is to describe the class of near-openly generated topological groups.
+This class is topological (i.e. invariant under homeomorphisms) and has nice properties.
+It is multiplicative.
+Dense and open subgroups, quotients and Raikov completion of a near-openly generated group are near-openly generated.
+Almost connected pro-Lie groups (in particular compact groups) and lindel\" off almost metrizable groups~\cite{pa} are near-openly generated.
 Another example of such groups are the spaces $C_p(X)$ of all continuous real-valued functions on a Tychonoff space $X$ with pointwise convergence topology.
+It is worth to note that the class of near-openly generated groups is a subclass of $\mathbb R$-factorizable groups for which the problems whether it is multiplicative and topological are unsolved.